Shifting Gears on My Climate Debate Contributions

 Which gets me to the second piece.
 Ms. Figueres is not alone.
 Some of the quotes here are downright scary.
 It’s just that alarmists are now getting bolder about it.

 There are people driving this who are now revealing their true motive.
 What does that say about this debate with which we exhaust ourselves?
 We are debating a point that, no matter what the answer is, to the side driving it, it doesn’t matter.

 Back to the point of how to make more progress for mankind as a whole.
-Five minutes of Alex Epstein’s testimony before Congress was breathtaking to me in making the moral case of fossil fuels as the way to advance the human condition.
+Five minutes of Alex Epstein’s testimony before Congress was breathtaking to me in making the moral case for fossil fuels as the way to advance the human condition.